danielaruizl1/PW_Bioacustics/README.md

 }
 ```
 As evidenced in the example above, our format consists of three main parts:
-- info: General information about the dataset
+- `info`: General information about the dataset
-- sounds: List of sound files in the dataset
+- `sounds`: List of sound files in the dataset
-- annotations: List of annotations for the sound files
+- `annotations`: List of annotations for the sound files

 Now, let's take a detailed look at the information that comprises these sections.